wangyunpengbio/DeepSDM/README.md

     - process.yaml: configuration file for the demo process
     - **checkpoint**: Directory of the weight of the well-trained DeepSDM.
     - **log**: Directory of the training log of DeepSDM.
-      - **Because of the big size of checkpoint and log file, these files can be downloaded from Google drive or Baidu drive**
+      - **Because of the big size of the checkpoint and log file, these files can be downloaded from Google drive or Baidu drive.
+If you have trouble downloading big files, the minimum required files for this tutorial are `checkpoint/baseline_fold0.pth,checkpoint/baseline_fold1.pth,checkpoint/baseline_fold2.pth,checkpoint/baseline_fold3.pth,checkpoint/baseline_fold4.pth`**
       - Google drive：**xxx**
       - Baidu drive：**xxx** password：**xxx**